Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-01-26-slick-jekyll-themes-and-github-pages.md

   ~/username.github.io
 {% endhighlight %}

 Now open up this file and clear out anything you don't want.
-Be sure to also recreate your CNAME file if you're using a custom URL.
+Be sure to also recreate your `CNAME` file if you're using a custom URL.
 This is covered in my previous post in step three.

 Important things to change are removing any default most.
 I suggest moving them somewhere else to save as templates for later.
-Possibly in an _drafts folder int he root of your _username_.github.io repo.
+Possibly in an `_.drafts` folder int he root of your _username_.github.io repo.

-Some important things to note are editing your _config.yml file so that the url is pointing at your github.io page or custom url.
+Some important things to note are editing your `_config.yml` file so that the url is pointing at your github.io page or custom url.

 {% highlight YAML %}
 title:            Harley Kwyn Hacking